floroz/learn-german/4-home-and-living.md

 *   **Hat Steffi ein neues Haus?** (Does Steffi have a new house?) / **Steffi ha una casa nuova?**

 ---

+### 4.4 Asking about liking something

+#### Asking about liking something

+*   Wie gefällt dir meine Wohnung?
+(How do you like my apartment?)
+*   Wie gefällt Ihnen meine Wohnung?
+(How do you like my apartment?) - Formal
+*   Wie gefällt dir das Sofa?
+(How do you like the sofa?)
+*   Wie gefällt dir der Tisch?
+(How do you like the table?)
+*   Wie gefallen dir die Stühle?
+(How do you like the chairs?) - Plural

+#### Responding to "Wie gefällt...?"

+*   Es gefällt mir. / Das gefällt mir.
+(I like it.)
+*   Es gefällt mir sehr. / Das gefällt mir sehr.
+(I like it very much.)
+*   Es gefällt mir sehr gut. / Das gefällt mir sehr gut.
+(I like it very much.)
+*   Es gefällt mir nicht. / Das gefällt mir nicht.
+(I don't like it.)
+*   Es gefällt mir nicht so gut. / Das gefällt mir nicht so gut.
+(I don't like it so much.)
+*   Es gefällt mir überhaupt nicht. / Das gefällt mir überhaupt nicht.
+(I don't like it at all.)

+#### Note
+"gefällt" is used for singular nouns (e.g., das Sofa, der Tisch, die Wohnung).
+"gefallen" is used for plural nouns (e.g., die Stühle).

+---

 ### 5. Grammar Notes